MatRoth/resquin/README.md

 with multiple questions which have the same response format, meaning the same number and labeling of response options.

-At the moment, `resquin` provides three functions:
+At the moment, `resquin` provides four functions:

 - `resp_styles()` - Calculates response style indicators (e.g. extreme
   response style or middle response style).